Zeeksey/voltservers2/replit.md

 # Overview

 This is a full-stack game server hosting platform called "GameHost Pro" built with modern web technologies.
-The application provides a comprehensive interface for users to browse games, view pricing plans, check server status, and access Minecraft-specific tools.
-It features a sleek gaming-themed design with a focus on performance and user experience.
+The application provides a comprehensive interface for users to browse games, view pricing plans, check server status, and manage game servers.
+It features a sleek gaming-themed design with separated content across dedicated pages for better organization and user experience.
+The platform now includes professional enterprise features, service management dashboards, and a Shockbyte-inspired Minecraft hosting page.

 ## Recent Changes (January 2025)